blogmywiki/smolBASIC/README.md

 ## PiGFX graphical version

-Note that `smolBASIC-GFX-main.py` is an experimental and very buggy version that instead of using serial over USB, uses serial over pins on the edge connector so you can use a normal dumb terminal, such as a Raspberry Pi running PiGFX https://github.com/fbergama/pigfx
+Note that `smolBASIC-GFX-main.py` is an experimental and very buggy version that instead of using serial over USB, uses serial over pins on the micro:bit's edge connector so you can use a normal dumb terminal, such as a Raspberry Pi running PiGFX https://github.com/fbergama/pigfx
 This has added graphics and colour capabilities.